marcioAlmada/annotations/README.md

 $reader = new Reader(new Parser, new ArrayCache);
 ```

-`Reader::createFromDefaults()` creates a reader instance with array cache enabled.
+Notice that `Reader::createFromDefaults()` creates a reader instance with array cache enabled.
 On production you might want to use a persistent cache handler like `FileCache` instead:

 ```php